tlsa/peltar/README.md

 [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) generator.

 I also had an idea for rendering 3D spheres using 2D techniques.
-(Basically drawing a circle and indexing into a texture with a bit of maths to select a pixel colour that would give the illusion of 3D.)
+(Basically drawing a circle and indexing into a texture with a bit of lookup-tabled maths to select a pixel colour that would give the illusion of 3D.)

 It is unfinished, although it is playable.
 Most of what remains to do is main menu, setting up a game, score keeping, etc.